Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 # 1.4 Building an analysis pipeline

-To build an analysis pipeline requires 4 steps,
+[Sa-labs-analysis-core](https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis-core) is an analysis framework which abstracts the data structure, storage hierarchy and provides a simplified API \(Application programming interface\) to build an analysis pipeline.
+The framework captures the information about analysis parameter and the source code while building the analysis.

+Below are the steps involved in building an analysis pipeline,

-### Step 1- Creating an analysis project
+#### Step 1- Creating an analysis project

-Analysis project helps with organizing the cells for a defined purpose.
-It has the file names of cell data and its analyzed result.
+The analysis project helps with organizing the `CellData`for a defined purpose.
+It stores the file names of the cell data and the results of the analysis.
+The`createAnalysisProject`function requires, a unique name for the project,  and a list of experiment date as mandatory input parameters.
+The experiment date can be of [Matlab regular expression](https://in.mathworks.com/help/matlab/ref/regexp.html) pattern.
+Based on experiments pattern, the `createAnalysisProject`checks whether`CellData`exists for this project \(i.e. the raw data has already been parsed previously\).
+If not, then it parses the raw data file and generates the cell-specific data from the raw data.
+Otherwise, it loads the already parsed cell data.

 ```Matlab
 [project, offlineAnalysisManager] = createAnalysisProject(...